 Most people know the term stent in the context of heart diseases.
 What is little known, however, is that stents are becoming more and more established in the therapy of erectile dysfunction.
-The stent implantation for erectile dysfunction eradicates arteriosclerotic erectile dysfunction in more than 75 percent of cases.
+If the patients are eligible for the intervention, stent implantation now eliminates atherosclerotic induced erectile dysfunction in more than two thirds of all patients.

 Erectile dysfunction often results from circulatory disorders (more on that: causes for erectile dysfunction).
 So, it’s all the more obvious to restore the blood flow of the penis in order to treat erectile dysfunction.
 Medical practitioners speak of revascularization of the penis arteries by means of balloon-tipped catheter.
 To put it simply: ´The arteries supplying the penis are dilated and stabilized.
 That sounds more complicated than it is.